 The Chinese consumer base is incredibly diverse.
 What appeals to one segment of consumers may not appeal to another.
 So businesses need to be able to adapt their products and marketing strategies on a dime in order to

-Please do take note that not all regions and cities in China offer equal opportunities.
+Please take note that not all regions and cities in China offer equal opportunities.
 Naturally, the quality of the resource that you’ll get will be different and significantly better in cities like Beijing and Shanghai since these are Tier One metropolises.

 Chongqing, Tianjin, Guangzhou, Shenzhen, Chengdu, Nanjing, and Qingdao are just some of the major cities in China that you can explore.